github/codeql/docs/codeql/codeql-language-guides/analyzing-data-flow-in-cpp-new.rst

      Expr asExpr() { ... }

      /**
-      * Gets the expression corresponding to this node, if any, after dereferencing
+      * Gets the expression corresponding to a node that is obtained after dereferencing
-      * the expression `index` times.
+      * the expression `index` times, if any.
       */
      Expr asIndirectExpr(int index) { ... }